nuagenetworks/vspkdoc/_sources/v5_0/nuenterprise.rst.txt

 - ``dhcp_lease_interval``: DHCP Lease Interval (in hrs) to be used by an enterprise.

+- ``vnf_management_enabled``: Read only flag to display if VNF management is enabled for this enterprise

 - ``name`` (**Mandatory**): The unique name of the enterprise.
 Valid characters are alphabets, numbers, space and hyphen( - ).

 - ``last_updated_by``: ID of the user who last updated the object.